Key events and activities:

 - Online meetings and teleconference calls scheduled during the year. (required)

-- Delivery of class leadership project presentations and reports given in conjunction with APTA committee meetings, conference sessions, and class graduation program at the 2016 APTA Annual Meeting in Los Angeles, CA. (required)
+- Delivery of class leadership project presentations and reports given in conjunction with APTA committee meetings, conference sessions, and class graduation program at the 2017 APTA Annual Meeting & EXPO in Atlanta, GA. (required)

 Program curricula, workshops, and events: